 Glass shower enclosures are a popular option in Raleigh homes because they’re modern, attractive, and require minimal upkeep.
 However, soap scum and hard water can turn your glass shower door cloudy instead of clear while mildew can collect around the framing.
 To restore the look of your shower, we’re sharing some effective tips to remove buildup and mildew while also providing some ways to keep it clean moving forward!

-Removing Hard Water Stains from a Glass Shower Enclosure
+Removing Hard Water Stains from a Glass Shower Door

 If you have hard water, or water that is high in minerals like calcium and magnesium, you may have a chalky or white residue built up on your shower glass.
 To remove the stains, try one of these options: